shivamchhuneja/codebynight/content/about.md

 Welcome to Swift by Night 👋

-I’m Shivam — learning iOS development one late-night build at a time.
+I’m Shivam — I'm a marketing data scientist learning iOS development one late-night build at a time.

 This blog is my learning journal as I dive deep into Swift, SwiftUI, CoreML, animations, and building real apps from scratch — no CS degree, no fancy bootcamp, just an itch to build & figure things out.